-Our Apostles themselves when founding churches declared and ministered with the Holy Gospel orally.
+Our Apostles themselves when they founded churches declared and ministered with the Holy Gospel orally.
 They set their successors and those set their successors and so on and each generation declared the Christian teachings orally in perfect honesty.
 And so St. Paul said to his disciple St. Timothy "And the things that you have heard from me among many witnesses, commit these to faithful men who well be able to teach others also" (2 Timothy 2:2).
 The three words (heard, commit, teach) mean tradition in its perfect meaning.
-Yousabious from Caesara said "our apostles ministered with the mysteries of Kingdom of Heaven without writing many books but through the living fellowship and discipleship".
+Eusebius of Caesarea wrote: "our apostles ministered with the mysteries of Kingdom of Heaven without writing many books but through the living fellowship and discipleship".